 - Full Year

-Available from September 2011, this course examines the origins, characteristics and dynamics of the political systems of Northeast Asia (Japan, South Korea, North Korea, Taiwan).
+This module examines the origins, characteristics and dynamics of the political systems of Northeast Asia (Japan, South Korea, North Korea, Taiwan).
 These countries occupy sensitive geo-political positions in both the Cold War and contemporary eras.

 Three of the cases (Japan, South Korea, Taiwan) constitute Asia’s most advanced market democracies.
 As such, they provide excellent case studies for understanding the relationship between economic growth, social change, and political power.
 Their shared background of Japanese empire and US strategic alliance means that their political systems are best studied together from a comparative perspective.
 By explicitly recognizing the common background, this approach enables the specifics of each system to be revealed more clearly.

 Despite being located outside of the capitalist democratic triad, North Korea is also included in this course.
 Its presence has enormously shaped the political systems of the other three (especially those of Japan and South Korea).
 Its origins in the Japanese empire illustrate the alternative political trajectories that can emanate out of a common historical lineage.

 The module seeks to explain both the workings of Northeast Asian political systems (mainly Term 1) and the wider social features with which those workings are nested (mainly Term 2).
 The structure is theme rather than country based.
 Each week’s theme is illustrated by examples from all three countries.
 This is done with a view to understanding prevalent theories and the extent of their applicability to Northeast Asian conditions.